mjul/diesel/README.md

 Diesel provides a declarative language for generating code for your .NET projects.

-* Value Types - generate strong types for value types, e.g. EmployeeNumber instead of int.
+* __Value Types__ - generate strong types for value types, e.g. EmployeeNumber instead of int.
-* Commands - generates classes for the Command DTOs
+* __Commands__ - generates classes for the Command DTOs.
-* Application Services - generate an interface for all the commands accepted by the service.
+* __Application Services__ - generate an interface for all the commands accepted by the service.

+Planned features include declarations for Value Objects, Aggregate Roots, Domain Events and Projections.

 ## Example